 I realize that the question “How is God calling you into discomfort” was a biblically based question.
 Our Lord Jesus was called into the greatest of discomforts when He answered the call to come into this world and be born as a mortal, the son of God.
 He took on all of the sufferings of this world and more- all of our sin, of the world’s sin and suffered on our behalf at the cross so that we could receive Grace and Redemption.
 He left His Father’s side and came to be near to us.

 Hebrews 12:12 –-looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.

 I noticed that discomfort was really a way of noting difficulty.
-Then I looked for biblical references and it was really about pain.
-That is our key.
-In our hearts and lives we move towards or away from pain in our choices, and in small and large decisions.
-Hopefully we take everything to prayer and ask for God’s will.
-But this appears to be is our motive for resisting difficulty.
-As mortals we resist pain and difficulty and also move along lines of least resistance.
-We resist what we sense may lead to any form of pain and discomfort physically, emotionally, mentally and spiritually.
+It can be the way our hearts and minds measure resistance or a reaction to a circumstance.
+I looked for biblical references and it was really about pain.
+In our hearts and lives we move towards or away from the the fear or potential of emotional, mental or physical pain in our choices, and in small and large decisions.
+As mortals we also move along lines of least resistance towards comfort.
+But God’s servants walk courageously towards many challenges and trials.
+Jesus Christ is the Suffering Servant.

 In Scripture, we can note that suffering produces intimacy with God.
 It is not in conflict with goodness, service or love.

 Job 42:5 —I had heard of you by the hearing of the ear, but now my eye sees you.

 and it seasons and prepares our hearts so that we are merciful and able to comfort others-